 You will also need to include language related to the formal process that you will require an associate to follow if he or she is seeking to terminate employment with you.
 In addition, you should lay out exactly what happens after termination.
 In order to protect yourself and your intellectual property, you will likely want to build restrictive covenants, such as non-compete clauses (please check your state laws as some states do not allow non-compete clauses), into the contract.
 This intellectual property can include information such as patient names, referral sources, and even business strategies.
 Those clauses are likely to be one of the most important elements of your associate contracts.
 Most importantly, restrictive covenants and/or non-compete clauses can limit the associate’s ability to practice at another dental practice within a certain geographic area.
 You will also want to make certain that your restrictive covenant prevents an associate from taking a list of patients with them when they leave.

 When you are a dental practice owner, the associate contracts that you execute should seek to lay down the ground rules for an associate, explaining how they fit into their role, how that affects your practice’s finances, and what will happen if something goes wrong.
 By thoroughly preparing for each possible situation, you can be certain that the associate contract sufficiently protects you and your dental practice from any unforeseen situations.
+Additionally, we suggest you consult with a dental attorney before having an associate sign their employment agreement.

 In our next blog, we will discuss what to look for in associate contracts from an associate's perspective.